 Everything about this classy hotel screams San Francisco, from the Julia Morgan-designed building and gorgeous bay views to the state-of-the-art wellness spa and the iconic tiki bar in the basement.

-Time Out tip: Don’t miss dinner or drinks at the iconic Tonga Room & Hurricane Bar, a tiki bar with a floating band in a lagoon, surprise thunderstorms and mai tais served in fake coconuts.
+Time Out tip: Don’t miss dinner or drinks at the aforementioned bar: Tonga Room & Hurricane.
+This total gem is a sight to behold, with floating entertainment (the band plays atop a platform in the lagoon), surprise thunderstorms and mai tais served in fake coconuts.

 The Ritz-Carlton is as luxurious as it gets.
 The landmark hotel, housed in a mansion atop Nob Hill, treats guests with butler service, a wine tasting lounge and complimentary car service.

-Time Out tip: A complimentary house car is available for trips within one mile of the hotel.
+Time Out tip: If you do take advantage of the chauffeur service, be warned that it's only available for trips within one mile of the hotel.

-Time Out tip: The Den is a monthly cocktail series that pays homage to SF’s original speakeasies.
-Gain entrance by emailing email@example.com to get the password.
+Time Out tip: The Den is a weekly cocktail series that pays homage to SF’s original speakeasies.
+Entry is free, but you need to register via the Four Seasons Eventbrite page.